phalt/django-api-domains/docs/using.md

 In software we often specify a version of a project to use.
 For example - `requests==1.2` - this says _"we want to use requests version 1.2"_.

 For this guide we recommend the following: picking a specific version and working against it.
-Just like software; future versions of this guide could change and that could cause conflicting issues with the styleguide in your project.
+Just like software; future versions of this guide could change, potentially causing conflicts with the styleguide in your project.

 You can see the released versions [here](https://github.com/phalt/django-api-domains/releases) and by clicking on the tag icon you can view historical versions.
 The published version at [https://phalt.github.io/django-api-domains](https://phalt.github.io/django-api-domains) will always be the latest version.